LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

-      A dropdown provides the user with a number of options from which they are to choose one or several just like [radio buttons](../radio-buttons) and [checkboxes](../checkbox).
+      A dropdown provides the user with a number of options from which they are to choose one or several, just like [radio buttons](../radio-buttons) and [checkboxes](../checkbox).
 That means that you as a designer need to decide whether to use a dropdown or radio buttons/checkboxes.
 As a simple rule of thumb, use radio buttons/checkboxes if you a have five or fewer